Compact connected components in relative character varieties of punctured spheres: Geometric Invariant Theory and quiver varieties

 \section{Geometric Invariant Theory and quiver varieties}

-In this section, we recall a few facts about Mumford's Geometric Invariant Theory \cite{GIT} and apply it to the construction of certain quiver varieties called \emph{Kronecker varieties}, as well as an interbreeding between these and spaces of flag configurations, that we call \emph{feathered Kronecker varieties}.
-These varieties will arise in our construction of compact components in the next sections.\\
+In this section, we recall a few facts about Mumford's Geometric Invariant Theory \cite{GIT} and apply it to the construction of certain quiver varieties called \emph{Kronecker varieties}, as well as a mix between these and spaces of flag configurations, that we call \emph{feathered Kronecker varieties}.
+These varieties will arise in our construction of compact components in the next sections.